 On 18 April 2022, Frasers Property Retail participated in a supply signing ceremony, witnessed by Minister Masagos Zulkifli, for the Tampines Distributed District Cooling network.
 (Photo credit: SP Group)

 This month, Frasers Property Retail marked a new milestone in our journey to becoming a net-zero carbon corporation by 2050.
 Since August 2020, we have worked with SP Group and Temasek Group on a feasibility study to explore a Distributed District Cooling (DDC) network in Tampines, as part of our efforts to contribute positively to sustainability, and tackle climate change.
 Since then, Frasers Property Retail has signed the Letter of Intent (LOI) in August 2021 to affirm our interest for Century Square and Tampines 1 to be part of the DDC.

 On 18 April 2022, a supply agreement signing ceremony was held, with Minister Masagos Zulkifli witnessing the ceremony.
-With this, Century Square and Tampines 1 will be part of the first batch of buildings to be retrofitted to be part Singapore’s first brownfield DDC network which is expected to be completed and operational by the first half of 2025.
+With this, Century Square and Tampines 1 will be part of the first batch of buildings to from Singapore’s first brownfield DDC network which is expected to be completed and operational by the first half of 2025.

 Frasers Property Retail’s role in the DDC Network